diegocabello/kaleidoscope/README.md

 ## About

-The objective of this project is to make an application of the most important technology this century, AI, through the invention of a new digital medium, the **V-BOOK**.
-The **V-BOOK** is an animated video slideshow of AI-generated images corresponding to segments of text from a book, with potential to expand into stories explicitly written in that medium.
-This application was chosen with intent to preserve literacy and literary culture.
+The objective of this project is to create an application of the most important technology from this generation, AI, in a new digital medium: the **V-BOOK**.
+A **V-BOOK** is an animated and narrated slideshow of AI-generated images derived from a book.
+This medium was written with expansion in mind, including contracting with publishers and screenplay writers for drafting, and expanding into stories explicitly written for that medium.
+This application was chosen specifically with intent to preserve literacy and literary culture.

 ## How it works

-The creation of a **V-BOOK** involves three main steps: parsing and annotating a book, passing the text and annotations through image-generation and text-to-speech APIs, and splicing together animated videoclips.
-The code for this is entirely written in Python.
+The creation of a **V-BOOK** involves three main steps: parsing and annotating a book, passing the text and annotations through image-generation and text-to-speech APIs, and creating and splicing together animated videoclips.
+The main language for this project is Python.

 1. Text Parsing and Annotations
    - A **book** is put into a text file.